 The Edith B. Jackson Child Care program was established in 1972 by a group of Yale parents and faculty members in response to the growing need for quality care for children of students, staff, and faculty at Yale.
 It was named in honor of Dr. Edith Banfield Jackson, a member of the Yale Department of Pediatrics from 1923 to 1959.
 Dr. Jackson was dedicated to improving the care of infants and children worldwide.
 Among her many accomplishments in raising the level of care of new mothers and their infants, she was instrumental in establishing "rooming-in" and brought attention to the nurturing needs of the young family as a single unit.
-Dr. Deborah Ferholt, pediatrician and Associate Professor of pediatrics, was instrumental in developing the EBJ model.
+Dr. Deborah Ferholt, pediatrician and Associate Professor of pediatric nursing, in consultation with Dr. Sally Provence, Professor in the Yale Child Study Center and Pediatrics, was instrumental in developing the EBJ model.
 The strong support of the Yale Child Study Center, under the director of Dr. Albert J. Solnit, contributed to EBJ's establishing itself as a safe, nurturing program.
 With Lola Nash as its first director, the program offered child care for young children whose providers lived in graduate housing apartments.
 Growth in popularity created a restructuring of EBJ in 1989 to provide center-based care.
 The nurturing aspects of family-setting care-small groups, continuity and consistency of care, and mixed ages--still remain the important qualities for which EBJ is so well known.